toan-tran/ansible_playbook_collection/ansible_playbook_collection/playbooks/roles/cdh_scm_manager/README.md

  - Uses OpenJDK 1.8.0 as default for CentOS.
 To use another java package, declare as 'java_package'variable Debian family uses Oracle JDK 1.8.
  - Uses Oracle Java 1.8.0 for Ubuntu.
+ - If cloudera_manager_version is defined and cloudera_manager_repository is not, the playbook will try to use official Cloudera repository, which is at https://archive.cloudera.com/cm{4,5}/.
+Make sure that the repository of the required version is available for the host OS.

 ## Links ##